Message from the chair

 The University of Kansas and the community of Lawrence provide an exceptional setting for our Department.
 Check out the link to the KU Homepage from our website.
 Lawrence is a lovely and vibrant college town on the Kansas River and our beautiful campus sits on a hill in the middle of town, surrounded by cultural attractions.

 We are excited for you to learn more about our Department, about our University, and the City of Lawrence.
-If you have questions, or if I can be of further service, please send me an e-mail at firstname.lastname@example.org.
+If you have questions, please feel free to contact the department.